 Any brand that wants to send a message of solidity and conservatism should consider using a square or rectangle in their logo.
 Squares also convey professionalism and efficiency, but they may be seen as somewhat boring or unimaginative, too.

 Some logos that use square shapes combine them with interesting colors or other shapes to prevent them from seeming dull or unimaginative.

-This logo is one we designed for a law firm.
-The overall shape is square and conservative, but the choice of a round and somewhat feminine font for the middle initial, and the softer italic font for the firm’s tag line, keeps the logo from seeming stodgy.
+Another example is this logo is one we designed for a law firm.
+The geometry and logo design for this one is overall shaped like a square and conservative.
+However, the choice of a round and somewhat feminine font for the middle initial and the softer italic font for the firm’s tag line, keeps the logo from seeming stodgy.